Quinoa

 Storage Tips

-Store quinoa in an airtight container in a cool, dry, and dark place, like a pantry.
-This will help maintain its quality and prevent it from absorbing moisture or odors.
-Properly stored, uncooked quinoa can last for up to 2-3 years.
-Cooked quinoa should be refrigerated in an airtight container and used within 5-7 days.
-Freezing cooked quinoa is also an option for longer storage; spread it in a single layer on a baking sheet before transferring to a freezer bag.
+Uncooked quinoa should be stored in an airtight container in a cool, dry, and dark place like a pantry.
+This helps prevent moisture absorption and pest infestation, preserving its quality for up to 2-3 years.
+Cooked quinoa should be refrigerated in an airtight container and consumed within 5-7 days.
+Freezing cooked quinoa is also an option; spread it on a baking sheet to freeze individually, then transfer to a freezer bag for up to 2 months.

 Marnirni-apinthi Building, Lot Fourteen,